Stakeholder Intelligence

 Data Points to Monitor

-• Data centre development applications and interconnection queue at AESO
+• Data centre project approval decisions and load interconnection timelines

 Sources